-- a.
-The Board shall review its fiscal budget and make adjustments as needed to comply with City laws and City administrative rules, and to keep in compliance with Generally Accepted Accounting Principles and the City's mandate for the use of standardized budget and minimum finding allocation requirements. - b.
-The Board shall adhere to all rules and regulations promulgated by appropriate City officials regarding the Council's finances, where the term "appropriate City officials" means those officials and/or agencies of the City of Los Angeles who have authority over Neighborhood Councils. - c.
-All financial accounts and records shall be available for public inspection and posted on the Council website, if available. - d.
-Each month, the Treasurer shall provide to the Board detailed reports of the Council's accounts. - e.
-At least once each quarter, the President and at least one (1) other individual other than the Treasurer, who is designated by the Board, shall examine the Council's accounts and attest to their accuracy before submitting the documentation to the Department for further review. - f.
-The Council will not enter into any contracts or agreements except through the Department and the Office of the City Clerk Neighborhood Council Funding Program.
+- A. The Board shall review its fiscal budget and make adjustments as needed to comply with City laws and City administrative rules, and to keep in compliance with Generally Accepted Accounting Principles and the City's mandate for the use of standardized budget and minimum funding allocation requirements. - B. The Board shall adhere to all rules and regulations promulgated by appropriate City officials regarding the Council's finances, where the term "appropriate City officials" means those officials and/or agencies of the City who have authority over Neighborhood Councils. - C. All financial accounts and records shall be available for public inspection and posted on the Council website, if available.

+- D. Each month, the Treasurer shall provide to the Board detailed reports of the Council's accounts. - E. The Neighborhood Council will not enter into any contracts or agreements except through the appropriate City officials.